-The idea of interactive HTML documents was recently used by Vogt et al. (2014) to publish an interactive model of a 3-D emission line ratio diagram.
-Unlike interactive PDF documents, interactive HTML documents do not strongly restrict the user's freedom of choice (they are compatible with all major web browsers, see Section 3.3), and most importantly, the X3D file format (at the base of interactive HTML documents) can be freely created using open-source software (e.g. PYTHON).
-These publishing advantages are clear enough that the AAS journals are now actively supporting and promoting the use of interactive HTML documents to share multi-dimensional datasets, where Figure 1 in Vogt et al. (2014) was used as a proof-of-concept15.
-Interactive 3-D graphics are but one of a suite of plans for enhanced graphics and advances in publishing technology currently being discussed by the AAS journals16.
+The idea of interactive HTML documents was recently used by Vogt et al. (2014) to publish an interactive model of a 3D emission line ratio diagram.
+Unlike interactive PDF documents, interactive HTML documents do not strongly restrict the user's freedom of choice (they are compatible with all major web browsers, see Section 3.3), and most importantly, the X3D file format (at the base of interactive HTML documents) can be freely created using open-source software (e.g., PYTHON).
+These publishing advantages are clear enough that the AAS journals are now actively supporting and promoting the use of interactive HTML documents to share multi-dimensional data sets, where Figure 1 in Vogt et al. (2014) was used as a proofof-concept.15 Interactive 3D graphics are but one of a suite of plans for enhanced graphics and advances in publishing technology currently being discussed by the AAS journals.16

-Although we believe that the intrinsic advantages of interactive HTML documents render them more suitable for the field of Astrophysics than interactive PDF documents, we stress that these solutions are not mutually exclusive.
+Although we believe that the intrinsic advantages of interactive HTML documents render them more suitable for the field of astrophysics than interactive PDF documents, we stress that these solutions are not mutually exclusive.
 Indeed, U3D files can be generated from X3D files (see Figure 1), so that interactive PDF documents in fact represent another branch of the X3D pathway tree.
-We shall not discuss interactive PDF in details in this article, as 1) their creation (using the MEDIA9 and/or the now obsolete MOVIE15 IATEXpackages) and features have already been discussed by Barnes & Fluke (2008), and 2) to the best of our knowledge the creation of U3D files remains a difficult problem to which no real open-source solution currently exists (modulo MESHLAB under specific circumstances).
+We shall not discuss interactive PDFs in detail in this article, because (1) their creation (using the MEDIA9 or the now obsolete MOVIE15 LATEX packages) and features have already been discussed by Barnes & Fluke (2008) and (2) to the best of our knowledge the creation of U3D files remains a difficult problem to which no real open-source solution currently exists (modulo MESHLAB under specific circumstances).